Mount Daisen: History and religion

 Mount Daisen, which stands directly on the Sea of Japan, was regarded as one of the most important mountains for Japanese Shugendō religion.
-According to the Izumo Kokudo Fudoki, completed in 733, it was called Ōkami-take, literally, Mountain of the great god.
+According to the Izumo Kokudo Fudoki, completed in 733, it was called Ōgami-take, literally, Mountain of the great god.
+This and Ōgami-yama (whence the name of Ōgamiyama Jinja) represent the older, native Japanese name for the mountain, while Daisen is the Chinese-based go-on reading of 大山, literally, great mountain.

 Mount Daisen has been called Hōki Fuji and Izumo Fuji, depending on which side of the mountain the viewer is standing on.
 These names are based on the old Hōki and Izumo provinces.

 Halfway up the mountain stands a Buddhist temple, Daisen-ji.
 This has existed as a centre of worship since the Heian period.
 It was founded by the Tendai sect in 718.

 Climbing the mountain used to be severely prohibited without a selected monk of Daisen-ji, and common people could not access the mountain until the Edo period.

 The mountain has also been important to the mountain ascetics of the Shugendō sect.
 Just above the temple is the Ōgamiyama Jinja, literally, shrine of the mountain of the great god.